cisagov/Malcolm/docs/ubuntu-install-example.md

 Now that any necessary system configuration changes have been made, the local Malcolm instance will be configured:
 ```
 Malcolm processes will run as UID 1000 and GID 1000.
 Is this OK?
-(Y/n): y
+(Y / n): y

 Should Malcolm use and maintain its own OpenSearch instance?
-(Y/n): y
+(Y / n): y

-Compress OpenSearch index snapshots? (y/N): n
+Compress OpenSearch index snapshots? (y / N): n

-Forward Logstash logs to a secondary remote OpenSearch instance? (y/N): n
+Forward Logstash logs to a secondary remote document store? (y / N): n

 Setting 10g for OpenSearch and 3g for Logstash.
 Is this OK?
-(Y/n): y
+(Y / n): y

 Setting 3 workers for Logstash pipelines.
 Is this OK?
-(Y/n): y
+(Y / n): y

-Restart Malcolm upon system or Docker daemon restart? (y/N): y
+Restart Malcolm upon system or Docker daemon restart? (y / N): y
 1: no
 2: on-failure
 3: always
 4: unless-stopped
 Select Malcolm restart behavior (unless-stopped): 4

 Require encrypted HTTPS connections?
-(Y/n): y
+(Y / n): y

-Will Malcolm be running behind another reverse proxy (Traefik, Caddy, etc.)? (y/N): n
+Will Malcolm be running behind another reverse proxy (Traefik, Caddy, etc.)? (y / N): n

 Specify external Docker network name (or leave blank for default networking) ():